apache/gravitino/docs/iceberg-rest-service.md

 ## Gravitino Iceberg REST catalog service configuration

 Assuming the Gravitino server is deployed in the `GRAVITINO_HOME` directory, you can locate the configuration options in [`$GRAVITINO_HOME/conf/gravitino.conf`](gravitino-server-config.md).
-There are three configuration properties for the Iceberg REST catalog service:
+There are four configuration properties for the Iceberg REST catalog service:

 1. [**REST Catalog Server Configuration**](#rest-catalog-server-configuration): you can specify the HTTP server properties like host and port.